Angiosperms (Angios- vessel, sperma- seeds)

 - In general, each ovule consists of a megaspore mother cell.

 The mother cell undergoes meiosis producing four haploid megaspores, out of which three degenerate and one divides to form the embryo sac.

 Each embryo sac consists of three egg apparatus: one egg cell and two Synergids, three antipodal cells, and two polar nuclei.

 - A diploid secondary nucleus is formed by the fusion of polar nuclei.

 - In the embryo sac, the pollen tube discharges two male gametes.
-From which the one male gamete fuses with the egg cell (syngamy) and forms a zygote.
+From this, the one male gamete fuses with the egg cell (syngamy) and forms a zygote.
 Another male gamete fuses to the diploid secondary nucleus and produces a triploid primary endosperm nucleus (PEN).

 Double fertilization: Here two fusions occur as syngamy and triple fusion, so the event is very important and termed double fertilization.
 This is a unique feature of angiosperms.

-- With one or two cotyledons the zygote develops into an embryo and PEN develops as endosperm.
+- With one or two cotyledons the zygote develops into an embryo and PEN develops as an endosperm.
 The endosperm provides nourishment to the developing embryo.

 - After fertilization, the synergies and antipodals degenerate, the ovule develops into seeds and the ovaries develop into a fruit.